Anti-French sentiment: Ireland

-Recently, there have been a few instances of friction between France and the Republic of Ireland over political and economic issues that led to expressions of Irish francophobia.
+In the 21st century, there have been a few instances of friction between France and the Republic of Ireland over political and economic issues that led to expressions of Irish francophobia.
 One of these was when Ireland rejected the Lisbon treaty in a referendum in 2008 and Nicolas Sarkozy commented that Ireland "must vote again" – as it indeed did the following year.
 Another source has been the French criticism of Ireland's low corporate taxation rate and the perceived French resistance to conceding an interest rate reduction on the International Monetary Fund/European Union loan arrangement until Ireland "moves" on this rate, which was perceived as interference.

-Francophobia in Ireland rose in the aftermath of a controversial FIFA World Cup playoff game between the two countries, leading to protests outside the French Embassy in Dublin.
+Francophobia in Ireland rose in the aftermath of a controversial FIFA World Cup playoff game in 2009, leading to protests outside the French Embassy in Dublin.
 Irish businesses exploited the occasion in a mostly light-hearted way, with promotions offering discounts for every goal scored against France and special reductions to celebrate the elimination of France from the tournament.